dddrrreee/cs240lx-25spr/labs/13-ws2812b/README.md

 ***There are a bunch of extensions: if you see this do a pull***

 To make it more interesting:
   1. Trim as many nanoseconds off of the timings as possible and see that the code still works.

+  2. An interesting speed extension that I wish I had done before class is to speed up the GPIO stores.
+Currently these use large constants that the compiler will store in the code segment and then load --- this load is a expensive data cache miss (see `puzzles/1-const-problems.c`).
+     Options:
+       1. Put the constants in the scratch registers we used in the pixie lab.
+       2. Use VM to remap the GPIO memory to addresses that can be loaded in a single instruction.
+       3. Use VM and turn on the data cache (the least sexy option, but works :).

 -------------------------------------------------------------------------
 #### Additional reading.